Carterklauer/Carter2React/README.md

 # Hello React!

 This project contains a foundation for building and learning about React apps.
 The site includes two routes showing how navigation works in a single page app.
 We manage the page head and body using a standard React flow.
-The homepage features a click effect that demonstrates using state, and an animation you can try out yourself by following the steps below. 💫
+The homepage features a click effect that demonstrates using state, and an animation you can try out yourself by following the steps in `TODO.md`. 💫

 [React](https://reactjs.org/) is a popular UI library for building web apps.
 [Vite](https://vitejs.dev/) is a powerful tool for building javascript apps that bundles all of your code and shows immediate changes while you're editing.